osuosl/pymesync/docs/source/usage.rst

 TimeSync.\ **token_expiration_time()**

-    Returns a python dictionary containing the expiration time of the current authentication token.
+    Returns a python datetime representing the expiration time of the current authentication token.

     Example: